baremetalhelp/baremetal.help/docs/docs/sso/enable-provisionsing.md

 ![](images/provisioning-failure-detail.png)

 :::tip
 It's quite possible some group names are reserved, either in AD or AWS SSO.
 "Administrator" could be one of those.
-Let's add a new group "SRE' and see what happens.
+Let's add a new group "SRE" and see what happens.
 :::

 Bingo.